 A man sits and looks out over the sea.
 There aren't many surfers out today, but I can count a handful of enthusiasts waiting for the perfect wave.
 A car is a little badly parked right next to the beach.
 It has rust stains on the hood.
 I recognize the symptom from my mother's old red Alfa Romeo that she bought used on the west coast.
 If there are rust marks on the hood, you know that the car was owned by a surfer who transported his wet surfboards on the roof.

 A public bus stands along the road to the lighthouse selling souvenirs with pictures of the biggest wave officially surfed out here.
 It was in 2011, when a Hawaiian surfer named Garrett McNamara officially set a world record when he surfed a 78-foot (24-meter) high wave here.
 The picture almost looks photoshopped.
 Can you really surf such high waves?
-Apparently there is photo evidence that the same surfer and another colleague after the record also surfed a 100 foot high wave out here.
+Apparently there is photo evidence that the same surfer and another colleague after the record also surfed one 100 foot high waves out here.
 But the height of that wave is not officially confirmed.

 We walk down to Praia da Nazaré again and feel the water.
 Even the daughter can't imagine bathing.
 A few brave Portuguese run down to the sea in the hot sand, dip and run back up and throw themselves behind their shelter.
 The behavior of the bathers here is a bit like when we bathe in the winter and roll in the snow to cool down a little.
 In any case, the effect is the same.
 Not many people are bobbing on the waves on their inflatable flamingo on this beach.